-(1) Includes Federal Home Loan Bank and Federal Reserve Bank recorded at cost of \$2.0 million and \$5.1 million, respectively, at December 31, 2021 and of \$2.9 million and \$4.8 million, respectively, at December 31, 2020.
+(2) Includes Federal Home Loan Bank and Federal Reserve Bank recorded at cost of \$2.1 million and \$5.1 million, respectively, at December 31, 2022 and of \$2.0 million and \$5.1 million, respectively, at December 31, 2021.

-At December 31, 2021, the investment portfolio had \$0.9 million in equity securities.
+At December 31, 2022, and 2021, the investment portfolio had \$0.01 million and \$0.9 million, respectively, in equity securities.
 These securities do not have a readily determinable fair value and were not credit impaired.
-Additionally, Mortgage-Backed Securities at December 31, 2021 were comprised solely of residential mortgages.

-Securities with an amortized cost of \$463.8 million and \$308.2 million at December 31, 2021 and 2020, respectively, were pledged to secure public deposits and for other purposes.
+Securities with an amortized cost of \$656.1 million and \$463.8 million at December 31, 2022 and 2021, respectively, were pledged to secure public deposits and for other purposes.

-At December 31, 2021 and 2020, there were no holdings of securities of any one issuer, other than the U.S. Government and its agencies, in an amount greater than 10% of shareowners' equity.
+At December 31, 2022 and 2021, there were no holdings of securities of any one issuer, other than the U.S. Government and its agencies, in an amount greater than 10% of shareowners' equity.

 The Bank, as a member of the Federal Home Loan Bank of Atlanta ("FHLB"), is required to own capital stock in the FHLB based generally upon the balances of residential and commercial real estate loans, and FHLB advances.
 FHLB stock which is included in other securities is pledged to secure FHLB advances.
 No ready market exists for this stock, and it has no quoted fair value; however, redemption of this stock has historically been at par value.
 As a member of the Federal Reserve Bank of Atlanta, the Bank is required to maintain stock in the Federal Reserve Bank of Atlanta based on a specified ratio relative to the Bank's capital.
 Federal Reserve Bank stock is carried at cost.